norbelcasasmurillo/osticket-prereqs/README.md

 <br />

 <p align="center">
 Choose Standard Configuration, then next.
-Then choose "Install As Window Service", then click next.
-Follow by putting this login information in the setup: Username: root ; Password: root.
+Then choose "Install As Window Service" (leave the default setting for this alone), then click next.
+Follow by putting this login information in the setup: new root password: root ; confirm: root.
+Then click next, then execute.

 </p>
 </p>